 We generally acquire interest-rate sensitive assets and fund them with interest-rate sensitive liabilities, a portion of which are hedged with Swaps.
-We are exposed to interest rate risk on our residential mortgage assets, and our liabilities, repurchase agreements and securitized debt.
+We are exposed to interest rate risk on our residential mortgage assets, as well as on our liabilities (repurchase agreements and securitized debt).
 Changes in interest rates can affect our net interest income and the fair value of our assets and liabilities.

 We finance the majority of our investments in Agency, Legacy Non-Agency and RPL/NPL MBS with short-term repurchase agreements.
-In general, the borrowing cost of our repurchase agreements (net of the impact of Swaps) changes more quickly, than the yield on our assets when interest rates change.
-In a rising interest rate environment the borrowing cost of our repurchase agreements may increase faster than the interest income on our assets, lowering our net income.
+In general, when interest rates change, the borrowing costs of our repurchase agreements (net of the impact of Swaps) change more quickly than the yield on our assets.
+In a rising interest rate environment, the borrowing costs of our repurchase agreements may increase faster than the interest income on our assets, thereby reducing our net income.
 In order to mitigate compression in net income based on such interest rate movements, we use Swaps and other hedging instruments to lock in a portion of the net interest spread between assets and liabilities.

-The fair value of our residential mortgage assets could change at a different rate than the fair value of our liabilities when interest rates change.
+When interest rates change, the fair value of our residential mortgage assets could change at a different rate than the fair value of our liabilities.
 We measure the sensitivity of our portfolio to changes in interest rates by estimating the duration of our assets and liabilities.
 Duration is the approximate percentage change in fair value for a 100 basis point parallel shift in the yield curve.
 In general, our assets have higher duration than our liabilities and in order to reduce this exposure we use Swaps and other hedging instruments to reduce the gap in duration between our assets and liabilities.